aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ## ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/working_green.png) Status

+This research and prototype work is scheduled to resume next september.

 The PCB hardware has now a status of fully tested and fully working.
 Nowadays, coding the firmware for the first public beta stable release.

 <br>